 Ensure that your bottleneck is working all of the time.
 Plan staff breaks or automate the process to ensure that the bottleneck never stops working except for maintenance or tool changes.
 If you are not already running the bottleneck machine or process 24/7 then consider doing so to increase capacity.

-If you would like help and advice as to the best way to exploit the constraints of your bottleneck, one of our automation advisors will be happy to assist you.
-Contact us on 01223 499488 or email@example.com .
+If you would like help and advice as to the best way to exploit the constraints of your bottleneck, one of our automation advisors will be happy to advise you as to how automated palletising systems can be of benefit to you.
+Contact us on 01223 499488 or firstname.lastname@example.org .